BluntKatana/factyr/README.md

 - [ ] Fact checking
      - [ ] 1.
 Choose a knowledge base to use (like Wikidata)
      - [ ] 2.
+Extract relations from the answer to be able to ask a query to the knowledge base
+     - [ ] 3.
 Based on the query and extracted answer, find a way to check if the answer of the LLM is true or false, with the help of the knowledge base
-     - [ ] 3.
+     - [ ] 4.
 Wrapping up: write a class/function to feed the LLM query, extracted answer (from last step) and knowledge base and get as output true or false, indicating the correctness of the LLM's answer